clockworklabs/SpacetimeDB/README.md

 #### Install on macOS

-You can install SpacetimeDB on macOS using Homebrew.
+You can install SpacetimeDB on macOS using Homebrew by running the following command in your terminal.
 This will install the `spacetime` CLI tool and the SpacetimeDB standalone server as a single executable.
 You can also install on macOS using the Linux instructions below.

 ```bash
 brew install clockworklabs/tap/spacetime